packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 ### Updates

-By default Replicated checks for updates every 4 hours and you can install them from the dashboard once they are available.
+By default Replicated checks for updates every 4 hours and you can install them from the dashboard in the Replicated Management Console on port 8800 once they are available.
 You can configure this behaviour under “Configure automatic updates” on the dashboard.

 The [Private Packagist Self-Hosted Changelog](https://packagist.com/docs/self-hosted/changelog) details all new features,